 - 1. Navy, red and white polo shirt with school logo - 2.
 Navy, red and white PE skort (skirt and shorts in one) - 3.
 Navy, red and white sweatshirt with school logo - 4.
 Navy PE leggings with school logo (optional) - 5.
 Navy Tracksuit bottoms with school logo (optional) - 6.
 Navy football shorts (optional) - 7.
 Red football socks - 8.
 A pair of trainers and white socks - 9.
-A pair of hockey/football boots - 10.
+A pair of Astro Football boots - 10.
 A one-piece swimming costume, hat, towel and flip flops

 NB All students should have a pair of shin pads and a gum shield for hockey.
-They may also like to have their own hockey stick and tennis racquet

 Where the colour navy is specified, this means DARK navy